CleverCloud/documentation/content/doc/develop/env-variables.md

 We use environment variables for some settings:

+* `CC_DISABLE_BUILD_CACHE_UPLOAD`: allows you to ask that the cache archive is neither created nor uploaded after the build process.
+Thus, restarts won't be speeded up, as the build process will be launched each time.
 * `IGNORE_FROM_BUILDCACHE`: allows you to specify paths to ignore when the build cache archive is created.
 Must be relative to your application root.
   (e.g. `foo/bar:foo/baz` where `bar` or `baz` can be either a directory or a file)